 Graphically the game has not been updated and the age shows.
 It’s expected for games that don’t receive any updates, but I had hoped for something along the lines of SEGA’s Guardian Heroes re-release with the “remixed” graphics.
 I understand it’s just a port of the original, but there’s always some blind optimism on my part that games could receive a slight facelift.
 Watching the game’s cut-scenes on my 360 really shows the polygons though – the number of blocky edges I could see in some scenes was astounding.
 But musically, I like the game a lot!
 Being that it is a music genre game, I expected music I could get behind but I honestly did not expect to enjoy it as much as I have.
 I’m a fan of older music and this worked out perfectly with the funk and soul in the tracks.
 It’s some really catchy stuff and I even suggest people check out some of the music on YouTube.
 It’s absolutely worth it.

 Overall though the game has some fun replayability to it with the tough work it takes to get yourself to those perfect ratings.
 There are lot of secrets to find and costumes to unlock for those interested.
 The music is catchy and I enjoyed the game, as much as I also sucked at it.
-Give it a shot if you’re looking for something new in the music genre or a fan of the original releases.Note: The Space Channel 5: Part 2 review was written based on the Xbox 360 version of the game provided by the publisher.
+Give it a shot if you’re looking for something new in the music genre or a fan of the original releases.Note: Space Channel 5: Part 2 was reviewed on Xbox 360.
+A digital copy of the game was provided by the publisher/developer.